dagger/dagger/core/docs/d7yxc-operator_manual.md

 ```

 You should see the specified `hello-world` container being pulled from the mirror instead of from Docker Hub.

-## CLI Details

-### Versioning

-The CLI is released in tandem with the runner and thus shares a version number with it.

-As of right now, each CLI version is expected to be used only with a runner image at the corresponding version.
-Backwards/forwards compatibility is not guaranteed yet.

-Instructions on installing the CLI, including at a particular version, can be found in [our docs](https://docs.dagger.io/cli/465058/install).

 # Appendix